 - All users or potential users of an MPS will have equitable access to services.

-- Service providers must not act in a way that is inconsistent with the rights and responsibilities of care recipients specified in the Charter of Aged Care Rights.
+- Service providers must be consistent with the rights and responsibilities of care recipients specified in the Charter of Aged Care Rights.

 - Services will be provided in a way that is culturally appropriate and recognises the rights, dignity and independence of service users.

-- Consultation with the local community on health and aged care needs will be undertaken on an ongoing basis.
+- Regular consultation with the local community on health and aged care needs must be done.

-- All care recipients or potential care recipients of an MPS will be provided with information on the operation of the MPS and on the care services available from MPSs.
+- Care recipients or potential care recipients of an MPS will be given information on the operation of the MPS and on the care services available from MPS.

-- MPSs will be managed and delivered in a way that demonstrates a commitment to continuous quality improvement through participation in an externally recognised accreditation process.
+- MPS will show commitment to ongoing quality improvement through participation in an externally recognised accreditation process.

 Quality of care